Strategic Planning Models: 3 Awesome Examples

 This strategic planning model is simple enough to understand, and has the benefit of also being easy to implement when it comes to the actual execution of your strategy.
 Here's a quick look:

-Let's dive into two of the key elements of the Cascade Strategic Planning Model - goals and governance.
+Let's dive into two of the key elements of the Cascade Strategic Planning Model - structure and governance.

-The goal elements of this strategic model are as follows:
+The structure elements of this strategic model are as follows:

 - Identify your Vision Statement – this is the statement(s) that describes why the organization exists, i.e. its basic purpose.
 The vision statement can evolve over the years (check out this article).